 - Practices: Worship and festivals/ The role of the Church in the worldwide community

-Students will be taught that Judaism is one of the diverse religious traditions and beliefs in Great Britain today.
+Students will be taught that Islam is one of the diverse religious traditions and beliefs in Great Britain today.
 They will be taught the following components of the specification:

 Paper 2: Religious, philosophical and ethical studies (Themes A, B, D and E) written exam 1 hour 45 minutes (50% of final mark)